 Mental health stigma is definitely at play.
 Another language example comes from researchers at Ohio State University.
 They reported (Science Daily) that when participants heard about “the mentally ill” they showed less tolerance than when they heard about “people with mental illness.”

 What is “mental illness” anyway?
-A few definitions:
+A couple definitions:

 - American Psychiatric Association: “…health conditions involving changes in thinking, emotion or behavior (or a combination of these).
 Mental illnesses are associated with distress and/or problems functioning in social, work or family activities.”